-From these results we conclude that glacier volumes in the LRB will be strongly reduced by GCC, but glaciers will not completely disappear until 2080.
-Nevertheless, ice-melt, on average, has played and will play a minor role in the downstream water supply from the Lhasa River, contributing less than 5%.
-This is mainly due to the cyclic behavior of runoff generated from rainfall and from ice-melt in the past and future, because precipitation and ice-melt will remain cyclic under GCC according to the scenarios.
-Thus, the contribution of ice-melt to total runoff will almost remain stable until 2080, although there will be a slight increase during a short period in spring.
-Contrary, the contribution of snow-melt to river runoff will generally decrease with GCC in the monsoon dominated regions in the Himalayas as for instance the Ganges and Brahmaputra river basin (Fig. 1).
+The resulting quantification of the contribution of glacier ice-melt water to river runoff not only in the highly glacierized head watersheds but also for the downstream regions as the main objective of this study let us conclude that ice melt, on average, has played and will play a minor role in the downstream water supply from the Lhasa River, contributing less than 5 %.
+Although glaciers will be strongly reduced by GCC, this is mainly due to the cyclic behavior of runoff generated from rainfall and from ice melt in the past and future in accordance to Thayyen and Gergan (2010), because precipitation and ice melt will remain cyclic under GCC according to the scenarios.
+Thus, the contribution of ice melt to total runoff will almost remain stable until 2080, although there will be a slight increase during a short period in spring.
+Contrary, the contribution of snowmelt to river runoff will generally decrease with GCC in the LRB and result in changes in water availability.
+Additionally, the increase of evapotranspiration with increasing air temperatures also will reduce water availability.
+Since the LRB is representative for glacierized, summer-monsoon dominated Himalayan basins, this result can be generalized for summer-monsoon dominated regions in the Himalayas as for instance the Ganges and Brahmaputra river basins (Fig. 1).